 ·An aim to develop children’s ability to solve problems by applying their knowledge to new situations.

 · Children who are encouraged to find alternative ways to an answer and who have their ideas listened to.

 · A commitment to high quality music and arts provision.
-Music is taught by a specialist teacher and the school regularly showcases the children's work in music, art, dance and drama at assemblies and events throughout the year.
+Music is taught by a specialist teacher and the school regularly showcases the children's work in music, art, dance and drama.

 · Opportunities for children to work alongside creative professionals and incorporate this enrichment into and beyond the school’s curriculum.